 Striving to offer a consistently high-quality coffee, raised with care and respect for their natural resources — the coop offers their producer members regular educational and capacity-building activities focused on sustainable farming techniques and the importance of a strong social economy.
 Maya Vinic in the cup has a classic Chiapas profile, with medium body, bright acidity and balanced with sweet, deep flavors of caramel, dark chocolate and spices… and a hint of fruit.

 As a collective initiative to improve the living situations of their farmers, Maya Vinic understands that in addition to producing great coffee for our roaster members, they must also provide even greater economic benefit to their producers.
 They strive constantly to support dignified livelihoods and living conditions through the production and marketing of their green coffee as well as roasted coffee sales across Mexico and through their producer managed coffee-shop located in San Cristobal de Las Casas.

 Cooperative Coffees purchased the first Maya Vinic coffee to be exported under fair trade terms in 2002.
-Now, some 16 years later, we celebrate one of our longest standing relationships anticipating the landing of our coffee from them this season.
+Now, nearly 20 years later, we continue to celebrate one of our longest standing relationships every spring anticipating the arrival of their coffee.